silverstripe/silverstripe-activedirectory/docs/en/developer.md

 	SAMLConfiguration:
 	  Security:
 	    signatureAlgorithm: "http://www.w3.org/2000/09/xmldsig#rsa-sha1"

+### Authentication Context config

+It is possible to tweak Authentication Context for the SAML requests.
+In practice, this depends on the [ADFS configuration](https://msdn.microsoft.com/en-us/library/hh599318.aspx) and it's hard to recommend something apart from saying we have seen two setups that work in practice: the default, and "false".

+For the default setting, you don't need to do anything.
+This module should be able to negotiate federation with ADFS, choosing the best available Authentication Context.

+If you want an Integrated Windows Authentication (IWA) but ADFS presents you with a dialog box asking for credentials, you might want to try a "false" setting instead.
+This means the Authentication Context node will be omitted from the SAML request.

+	SAMLConfiguration:
+	  Security:
+        Security:
+          requestedAuthnContextBool: false

+It is also possible to provide custom list of Authentication Contexts, as well as the value for the "Comparison"
+attribute:

+	SAMLConfiguration:
+	  Security:
+        Security:
+          requestedAuthnContextArray:
+            - 'urn:federation:authentication:windows',
+          requestedAuthnContextComparison: 'maximum'

 ### Service Provider (SP)

- - `entityId`: This should be the base URL with https for the SP
+ - `entityId`: URI that uniquely identifies the party.
+We customarily set it to a URL, but the connectivity is not required
- - `privateKey`: The private key used for signing SAML request
+ - `privateKey`: Path to private key used for signing SAML request (the key you have generated)
- - `x509cert`: The public key that the IdP is using for verifying a signed request
+ - `x509cert`: Path to certificate for the ADFS to use when verifying SAML requests (the certificate you have generated, matching the key above)

 ### Identity Provider (IdP)

- - `entityId`: Provided by the IdP, but for ADFS it's typically `https://<idp-domain>/adfs/services/trust`
+ - `entityId`: URI that uniquely identifies the party.
+For ADFS it's typically `https://<idp-domain>/adfs/services/trust`
- - `x509cert`: The token-signing certificate from ADFS (base 64 encoded)
+ - `x509cert`: The token-signing certificate ADFS is using
- - `singleSignOnService`: The endpoint on ADFS for where to send the SAML login request
+ - `singleSignOnService`: The endpoint on ADFS for where to send the SAML login request.
+For security reasons this should use SSL, and the webserver must be able to connect.

+## Check configuration

+At this point you should be able to verify your SAML endpoint is configured correctly.
+Go to `<your-site>/saml/metadata` and see if this is generated without errors.
+This endpoint will be used by ADFS to set up trust with our SP.

 ## Establish trust

 At this stage the SilverStripe site trusts the ADFS, but the ADFS does not have any way to establish the identity of the SilverStripe site.

-ADFS should now be configured to extract the SP certificate from SilverStripe's SP endpoint.
-Once this is completed, bi-directional trust has been established and the authentication should be possible.
+ADFS should now be configured to trust our SP.

+The only thing required here is to pass `<your-site>/saml/metadata` to the ADFS administrator, and request to set up the "Relying Party Trust".
+Once this is completed the authentication should be possible.

 *silverstripe-activedirectory* has some specific requirements on how ADFS is configured.
-If you are managing ADFS yourself, or you are assisting an ADFS administrator, consult the [ADFS administrator guide](adfs.md).
+To help the other party set ADFS up, you might consider passing a link to the [ADFS administrator guide](adfs.md) alongside the metadata link.

 ## Configure SilverStripe Authenticators